agh-space-systems-rover/kalman_robot/README.md

 - When committing new code, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 - When creating new kalman_ packages, the Python modules within them should not always be named after the package name.
 For example, the `kalman_nav2` package contains the `path_follower` module, not `nav2`.
 Also `kalman_` prefix should be omitted in the names of modules.
+- The `scripts` directory should contain only tools that are meant to be run from the command line by the developer.

 ## Known Issues; TODOs